-- Cost method amount necessary to assure solvency of premium assistance through the third fiscal year after the valuation date - Asset valuation method market value - Participation rate 64% of eligible retirees are assumed to elect premium assistance. - Mortality rates were based on the RP-2014 Mortality Tables for Males and Females, adjusted to reflect PSERS' experience and projected using a modified version of the MP-2015 Mortality Improvement Scale.
+- The results of the actuarial valuation as of June 30, 2020 determined the employer contribution rate for fiscal year 2022. - Cost method amount necessary to assure solvency of premium assistance through the third fiscal year after the valuation date - Asset valuation method market value - Participation rate 63% of eligible retirees are assumed to elect premium assistance. - Mortality Tables for Males and Females, adjusted to reflect PSERS' experience and projected using a modified version of the MP-2015 Mortality Improvement Scale.